vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 |-------|
 |*[Source: https://axelarscan.io/gmp/stats]*|

-Another indicator suggesting the growth of the network is the Growth of Daily Active Addresses (DAA), which have steadily been growing.
+An additional signal that implies the expansion of the network is the consistent increase in Daily Active Addresses (DAA).
 DAA is a common metric used to measure the number of unique addresses that were active on a blockchain network during a given day.
 The chart below considers an active address as a unique address sending an on-chain transaction to the network over a rolling 24-hour period.

 |![DAA](https://i.imgur.com/ymI48qF.png)|
 |---|